Jun Kaname

 Jun Kaname (要 潤, Kaname Jun) is a Japanese actor and tarento.
 He was born in Mitoyo, Kagawa and made his drama debut as an actor in 2001 in the Tokusatsu Series "Kamen Rider Agito".
 He appears not only in TV dramas but also in movies, commercial messages, variety TV programs, plays, and music videos.
-Kaname married a non-celebrity business woman in April 28, 2013, later revealed to be former celebrity Atsuko Matsufuji.
+Kaname married a non-celebrity business woman on April 28, 2013, later revealed to be former celebrity Atsuko Matsufuji.
 They have two children together.